Xiaopengli1/Xiaopengli1/README.md

 ### Hi there 👋 This is Xiaopeng Li.
 - 🌱 I’m currently a Ph.D. student at City University of Hong Kong.
 - 🔭 I’m currently working on LLMs application in the area of Inforamtion Retrieval and Recommendation Systems.
-- 👯 I’m looking for a related collaboration, feel free to contact me ~
+- 👯 Feel free to contact me if you have any problems~

 ![visitors](https://visitor-badge.laobi.icu/badge?page_id=Xiaopengli1.visitor-badge.readme.1)